 Producing subsurface information for a variety of clients, our output is to an extremely high standard and OHS sound.

 Setting out roads, pipelines, car parks, we are experienced in providing complex survey engineering services and solutions.

 Additional surveying services can also be undertaken as listed below…

-With our proven track record on many large scale projects Australia wide, we can provide extensive analysis of many environmental and geological aspects such as;
+With our proven track record on many large-scale projects Australia wide, we can provide extensive analysis for exploration and engineering purposes of many environmental and geological aspects such as;

 Total Scan & Survey provides professional services for geophysical surveying and ground-penetrating radars.
 This is to make sure that very effective subsurface mapping solution is provided.

 Ground-Penetrating Radar is a geophysical method that uses radar pulses to image the subsurface.
 This non-destructive method uses electromagnetic radiation in the microwave band (UHF/VHF frequencies) of the radio spectrum, and detects the reflected signals from subsurface structures.
 GPR can be used in a variety of media, including rock, soil, ice, fresh water, pavements and structures.
 It can detect objects, changes in material, and voids and cracks.